Linux Classes

 In most operating systems, a file is simply a blob of data stored on disk with a unique name.
 A file could be a list of names and numbers, a cheesecake recipe, or an executable program.
 But under Linux, everything is a file.
 In addition to data and executable files, Linux treats directories and even the various components of your computer as files.

 This means there are files that represent your keyboard, console, printer, CD-ROM, and even your system's RAM.
-These special files are called devices, and they are found in the /dev directory (see Figure 4-1).
+These special files are called devices, and they are found in the /dev directory (see Linux Directories).
 (If you look in this directory later, you'll see files such as /dev/fd0 (a floppy drive), /dev/tty1 (a console), and others you may be able to identify by their names.)
 When Linux (or any Unix program) needs to talk to a physical hardware device, it does so by simply reading from or writing to one of these special files.

 Previous Lesson: Help!